Rafiid/Procedurally_generated_dungeon/README.md

 <p align="center">[Delaunay Triangulation for rooms in dungeon]</p>

 The next step is to find the main path in the dungeon.
 This should be the optimal route through all rooms.
 This is facilitated by the Minimum Spanning Tree [https://en.wikipedia.org/wiki/Minimum_spanning_tree].
 It is a minimal subtree containing all points in the graph connected by edges with the smallest possible weights, so as not to form cycles.
 In my case, the graph is unweighted, so when selecting the appropriate edges, the first possible one is always chosen.
 The method offinding the MST involves creating a list of visited points, starting with only one randomly selected point.
-Then, as long as the list of visited vertices does not contain all vertices, an edge that meets the condition ofconnecting a visited point with an unvisited one is searched for.
+Then, as long as the list of visited vertices does not contain all vertices, an edge that meets the condition of connecting a visited point with an unvisited one is searched for.
 When such an edge is found, it is added to the MST, and the new vertex is added to the list of visited ones.

 <p align="center">